joergschultzelutter/robotframework-openweathermap/README.md

 ### Generic Getter / Setter Robot Keywords supported by this library

 You can use these optional Getter/Setter methods for setting your fixed default values.
-If you specify the same parameter as part of the actual API call, the value specified with that API call supersedes these generic values.
+If you specify the same parameter as part of the actual OpenWeatherMap keyword, the value specified with that API call supersedes these generic Getter/Setter values.

 | Keyword                                          | Description                                                                                                                                                           | Arguments         | Valid Values                                                                             |